Jomsaruj/refactoring/README.md

 ## SecretMEMO Refactoring

 #### Problem
 This is an example of duplicate code(one of the sign for refactoring).
-You have a temporary variable(CipherChar) that’s assigned the result of a simple expression and you place the result of an expression in a local variable for later use in your code.
+You have a temporary variable(CipherChar) that’s assigned the result of a simple expression.

 #### Before refactor